 Passport & Visa Requirements

-- U.S. passport holders are not required to obtain a visa in advance of arrival for participation on this program.
-Participants will be required to purchase a tourist card upon arrival for approximately $10.
-Participants who wish to extend their stay in the country beyond the program start and end dates and those who are not U.S. passport holders must investigate the visa regulations at Embassy of the Dominican Republic Embassy as well as the associated regulations for their current U.S. student visa.
+U.S. Passport holders are not required to obtain a visa for participation on this program.
+However, participants will be required to purchase a tourist card upon arrival for approximately $10.
+Non-U.S. passport holders must investigate the visa regulations of the Dominican Republic Embassy as well as the associated regulations for their current U.S. student visa.

 For More Information

-- Dr. Quentin Tyler, faculty member in the College of Agriculture, Food & Environment at the University of Kentucky, email@example.com or Ms. Natasha Saunders, Extension Associate for Extension and Student Diversity Recruitment and Retention in the College of Agriculture, Food & Environment, firstname.lastname@example.org.
-Dr. Tyler and Ms. Saunders will be directing the program.
+Dr. Quentin Tyler, faculty member in the College of Agriculture, Food & Environment at the University of Kentucky, email@example.com; and Ms. Natasha Saunders, Extension Associate for Extension and Student Diversity Recruitment and Retention in the College of Agriculture, Food & Environment, firstname.lastname@example.org.
+Dr. Tyler will be directing the program.